webpack/changelog-v5/MIGRATION GUIDE.md

 ## Level 4: Build Warnings

-The warning message should tell you want can be improved.
+The warning message should tell you what can be improved.

 ## Deprecation warnings